C-T-Ailey/Project02GroupGit/README.md

 * [The Nomad Bookshelf](https://nomadbooks.herokuapp.com/)

 ### Unresolved Issues
-* Profile updating and password change systems are non-functional.
 * The select box in the /author/edit form only displays the authors already attributed to that book, instead of the full list.
+Removing authors also doesn't seem to work.
 * Flash messages don't work and I have no idea why.

 ### Potential Future Additions